fukusuket/rust-games/ushi/README.md

 ## Output

-then this programs shows cows randomly
+then this program shows cows randomly

 ## Acknowledgements
 The games in this repository were created with reference to the following repositories.